berachain/docs/apps/berps/content/learn/tokens/bgt.md

 ## How Does Berps Use $BGT

-Berps is a native Berachain dApp that is an elligible reward vault for validators to distribute `$BGT` emissions to.
+Berps is a native Berachain dApp that is an eligible reward vault for validators to distribute `$BGT` emissions to.

 ## How Do I Get $BGT?